Classical states, quantum field measurement: The quantized Dirac spinor field

 so that $\hat\Phi^{\ }_V$, $\hat\psi^{\dagger}_V\hat\psi^{\ }_W$, $\hat\Phi^{\ }_{V}\hat\Phi^{\ }_{W}$, and higher degree operators act to modulate the vacuum state in a limited way, always with a factor $1{-}\lambda^2\mathsf{M}(U^c,U)$, linear in $U^c$ and in $U$, which can be reproduced by an appropriately chosen mixture of actions of $\hat\chi^{\ }_V$ on the vacuum state $\VEVchi{\cdot}$; we could equally well say that such states are generated by a constrained action of the algebra generated by $\hat\chi^{\ }_V$ and call them classical.

 The fermionic Hilbert space does not contain all the states we can construct using $\hat\chi^{\ }_U$ acting on $\VEVxR{}$ or on $\VEVchiR{}$ (just as superselection prohibits many vectors that we could construct using the unconstrained action of $\hat\psi^{\ }_U$ and $\hat\psi^{\dagger}_U$ on $|0\rangle$, allowing superpositions only of vectors of equal global-$U(1)$ charge), instead being restricted only to the states we can construct using many different $\hat\Chi^{\ }_{V}$ acting on $\VEVxR{}$.
-In effect, we are only able to construct states ---\,from the vacuum state we are given as a starting point--- using the projective quantum mechanical measurements we can actually perform.
+In effect, we are only able to construct states ---\,from the vacuum state we are given as a starting point--- using the projective quantum mechanical measurements we can actually perform, such as the $\hat\Chi^{\ }_U\equiv\hat\Phi^{\ }_U$, suitably normalized, so that $\hat\Chi^{\ 2}_U=\hat\Chi^{\ }_U$ or equivalently $\hat\Phi^{\ 2}_U=\hat\Phi^{\ }_U$, corresponding to the yes/no sample space of waiting for a detector somewhere to click.
 We \emph{can} construct all the necessary states using the random field $\hat\chi^{\ }_U$, but the constraint is perhaps not at this point classically well--motivated enough for us to say that such states are truly ``classical''.